 Free programmes for local communities

-During 2021, more than 4,000 people benefited from our unique flagship programmes.
+During 2021, more than 4,000 people benefited from our unique Programmes For All.
 These are free services, which address unmet health and wellbeing needs in the community, and extend our reach to people living on lower resources who wouldn’t otherwise be able to access our services.
 Our programmes include support for those suffering with joint pain, and most recently, COVID-19 rehabilitation.

-Our COVID-19 Rehabilitation flagship programme was the first of its kind in the UK.
+Our COVID-19 Rehabilitation Programme For All was the first of its kind in the UK.
 Developed in collaboration with the NHS and leading industry experts, it recognises that recovery from the virus can take months, and potentially years.
 Some patients are left with lasting physical damage including difficulty breathing and problems with mobility.
 For others the effects of the virus can exacerbate underlying health conditions such as heart disease, and cause mental health and anxiety issues.

 Patients can be referred to the programme by their local NHS trust, or they can self-refer and inform their GP of their participation.
 Outcomes from the programme are showing significant improvements in breathing, strength and stamina, along with a reduction in symptoms of anxiety.